Environmental justice in South Korea: Development issues

 The construction of Seoul-Incheon canal also raised environmental justice controversies.
 The construction took away the residential regions and farming areas of the local residents.
 Also, the environment worsened in the area because of the appearance of wet fogs which was caused by water deprivation and local climate changes caused by the construction of canal.
 The local residents, mostly people with weak economic basis, were severely affected by the construction and became the main victims of such environmental damages.
 While the socially and economically weak citizens suffered from the environmental changes, most of the benefits went to the industries and conglomerates with political power.

 Construction of industrial complex was also criticized in the context of environmental justice.
 The conflict in Wicheon region is one example.
 The region became the center of controversy when the government decided to build industrial complex of dye houses, which were formerly located in Daegu metropolitan region.
 As a result of the construction, Nakdong River, which is one of the main rivers in South Korea, was contaminated and local residents suffered from environmental changes caused by the construction.

-Youth and Civic Climate Justice Movements

-Since the early 2020s, a new generation of youth and civic organizations have become key voices in South Korea’s environmental justice movement, as public criticism grew over the government’s insufficient carbon neutrality measures.
-In March 2020, a group of young activists filed the country’s first constitutional lawsuit against the government, arguing that inadequate climate policies violated their basic rights to life and healthy environment.
-The case, supported by the Korean Federation for Environmental Movements (KFEM) and Youth4ClimateAction, marked the beginning of the legal and social campaign to promote intergenerational climate justice.

-These movements show that how environmental justice in South Korea has expanded beyond concerns about industrial pollution and regional inequality to include the unequal effects of climate change.
-Youth activists argue that those least responsible for greenhouse gas emissions, particularly young people and future generations, are likely to face the most serious consequences.
-Their actions have sparked national discussions about fairness in climate policy and influenced debates on South Korea’s 2050 Carbon Neutrality Roadmap.

-In April 2024, the Seoul Administrative Court held its first public hearing on the case, which marked as a rare example of climate litigation in Asia.
-Later that year, the Constitutional Court ruled that South Korea’s climate law violated the rights of future generations and called for stronger government action to reduce greenhouse gas emissions.
-The increasing participation of civic and grassroots organizations shows how environmental justice in South Korea is continue to expand beyond pollution and industrial conflicts toward climate justice and institutional reform.